Megabit/Blazorise/README.md

 ---
 **NOTE**
  When Blazor project is created it will also include it's own **Bootstrap** and **FontAwesome** files that can sometime be of older versions.
-To ensure we're using the appropriate bootstrap and FontAwesome files, you need remove them or replace them with the links from above.
-If you forget to remove them it's possible that some components will not work as expected.
+To ensure we're using the appropriate Bootstrap and FontAwesome files, you need to remove them or replace them with the links from above.
+If you forget to remove them it's possible that some of components will not work as expected.

 ---